IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 Script: [Click here](https://gist.github.com/Seniorendi/26bd8ecaec400146f2e38790faceead8)

 !!! bug
-    This script does not work on version above 3.10b
+    This script does not work on version above 0.4b

 Screenshot:
 ![Picture](https://srendi.de/wp-content/uploads/2021/02/Bild_2021-02-05_233915.png)

+#Changelog/Trivia

+0.4b
+Reworked the system of the RS Bridge, it has now more features and a new system for the item parameter.

+0.3.9b
+Added the functions import/exportItemFromChest

+0.3.6b
+Added the RS Bridge with a good amount of features.